How to view all Linux distros installed on WSL for Windows 11

 WSL list installed distros

-On Windows 11, you can quickly see a list of all the Linux distros you have installed on the Windows Subsystem for Linux (WSL), and in this guide, you will learn how.
+On Windows 11, you can quickly view all the Linux distributions installed through the Windows Subsystem for Linux (WSL), and in this guide, I’ll show you how.

 List all Linux distros installed on WSL

-To see all of the WSL Linux distros installed on Windows 11, use these steps:
+To see all of the WSL Linux distros installed on Windows 11, follow these steps:

 2. Search for Command Prompt, right-click the top result, and select the Run as administrator option.